 September 1, marks the start of PCOS (Polycystic Ovary Syndrome) awareness month – a month that highlights the common infertility cause that affects up to 10% of all women between the ages of 15 and 44.

 We turned to the the team at Embryolab with our questions.

 Can you explain what PCOS is?

 PCOS is a common hormone problem that can affect fertility and make it more difficult to have a baby.
-As many as 25 per cent of women of childbearing age have PCOS, but most don’t even know that they have it until they begin trying to get pregnant.
+Many women of childbearing age have PCOS, but most don’t even know that they have it until they begin trying to get pregnant.

 The term ‘polycystic ovaries’ describes the appearance of the ovaries on an ultrasound scan – they contain many small follicles (perhaps ten or more) and the dominant follicle does not develop as easily.
 Many of the small follicles produce differing levels of hormones.